 The RSPCA Pet Food Bank project collects food donations and delivers them to food banks for owners and animals in need.

 The Littleport independent food bank, located at St George's Church, Church Lane, Littleport, is our local food bank for the RSPCA project.
-The food bank is open Tuesdays and Fridays between 10:30am to 12:00pm.
+The food bank is open Tuesdays and Fridays between 11:00am to midday.

 Free school meals